 The witnesses often emphasized they would not violate their "liberty of conscience."

-“If there is real religious liberty in our country,” Bishop Lori said, “then churches have the god given right to run their own institutions and own internal affairs according to their teachings.
-Fluke sat directly behind the bishop as he made the orthodox deli analogy.
+"If there is real religious liberty in our country," said Roman Catholic Bishop William Lori, "then churches have the god given right to run their own institutions and own internal affairs according to their teachings.
+Fluke sat directly behind the bishop.

 "He spent his entire testimony talking about a hypothetical story," she said.
 "It was very difficult to hear his testimony about a hypothetical story and not about the real stories, about the women in my story."